WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/USBDAQF1CD/PWM/README.md

-# DIO
+# PWM
 > **Note**
 > Make sure you are connected to correct IP or serial number.

 ## Overview

-This example project demonstrates how to use WPC python driver to control motion
+This example project demonstrates how to use WPC python driver to communication with PWM

 In order to use API correctly, please refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).